 Think back to your childhood, and you’ll probably remember an event.

 But the Summer Camp I was gifted by my great-grandmother?
-That’s the gift that changed my path and allowed me to test my independence.
-My great-grandmother and I bonded over my love for making new friends, and the fun I had at camp thanks to her thoughtfulness.
-I am pretty sure that experience helped me stand a little taller as I walked into the fourth grade.
+That gift changed my path and allowed me to test my independence.
+Thanks to her thoughtfulness, my great-grandmother and I bonded over my love for making new friends and the fun I had at camp.
+I am sure that experience helped me stand a little taller as I walked into the fourth grade.